AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

     };
 };

+// Warning: (ae-missing-release-tag) "ClientInfo" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export type ClientInfo = {
     uid: string;
     utid: string;
 };

+// Warning: (ae-missing-release-tag) "clientInfoDecodingError" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const clientInfoDecodingError = "client_info_decoding_error";

+// Warning: (ae-missing-release-tag) "clientInfoEmptyError" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const clientInfoEmptyError = "client_info_empty_error";

+// Warning: (ae-missing-release-tag) "CODE" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const CODE = "code";

+// Warning: (ae-missing-release-tag) "CODE_CHALLENGE" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const CODE_CHALLENGE = "code_challenge";

+// Warning: (ae-missing-release-tag) "CODE_CHALLENGE_METHOD" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const CODE_CHALLENGE_METHOD = "code_challenge_method";

+// Warning: (ae-missing-release-tag) "CODE_VERIFIER" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const CODE_VERIFIER = "code_verifier";

+// Warning: (ae-missing-release-tag) "CodeChallengeMethodValues" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export const CodeChallengeMethodValues: {
     PLAIN: string;
     S256: string;
 };

+// Warning: (ae-missing-release-tag) "CommonAuthorizationCodeRequest" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export type CommonAuthorizationCodeRequest = BaseAuthRequest & {
     code: string;